 But it doesn’t have to be that way.
 As organized as I thought I was, I wasn’t maximizing my waking hours so that I didn’t need to sacrifice sleep.
 I can practice healthy sleep habits during the day, to make sure I fall asleep faster and stay asleep longer at night.

-Here are ten time-saving daytime hacks that can bring significant sleep payoffs.
+Here are ten time-saving daytime tips and hacks that can bring significant sleep payoffs.

 1. Power Down At Least One Hour Before Bed